AlessandroTambellini/ica0002/backup_sla.md

 ## Backup covereage

-The backup services covers the following services:
+The backup process covers the following services:

 - MySQL
 - InfluxDB
 - Ansible repository

-**explanation**: this document describes the backup processes for all the services containing data.
+**explanation**: this document describes the backup processes for all the services containing data and Ansible itself.
 This document doesn't cover the backup process for services like nginx or Bind, because they can be easily recreated from scratch via Ansible.

 ## RPO